 - IV.D.
 Ensure that the intensity and frequency of contacts with the member corresponds to the level of need and/or risk identified by the contacts with the member correspond to the level of Family Ouestionnaire.
 For example, schedule frequent face-to-face visits if the family is in crisis, if there is violence in the home, or if the mother is a first-time parent with no support system.
-If necessary, call or visit the member daily or weekly.
+If necessary, call identified problems and signature of a professional or visit the member daily or weekly.
 At a minimum: - Contact (face-to-face or telephone) the member every 30 days in the first 6 months. - Make face-to-face contact with the member every 60 days during the first year. - Contact (face-to-face or telephone) the member every 90 days in subsequent years.